Pixar Story Rules

 Six Writing Tips from John Steinbeck

-Or, why IMHO the best advice is no advice for the new writer.
+Or, why IMHO the best advice for new writers is no advice.

 I was browsing through some old archived folders on my laptop the other day – yes, I was that bored – and came across a collection of writing tips I’d gleaned several years ago.